Ay-355/schoolwork/README.md

 You can change how big the bricks are, how many of them are made, and the mortar width.

 There are three functions:
- - Regular brick wall
+ - Regular brick wall.
- - Wall with offset between rows of bricks
+ - Wall with offset between rows of bricks.
- - Special brick wall with bricks in different rotations
+ - Special brick wall with bricks in different rotations.

 ### [Tic Tac Toe](ttt.py)
-Tic-Tac-Toe using the turtle library.
+Tic Tac Toe using the turtle library.

+Two modes:
-Two player - square and circle.
+ - Two player - Square and Circle.
+ - Unbeatable - Uses the minimax algorithm to create an version where you can't win.

+Keybinds:
+<kbd>n</kbd> -> New game.
+<kbd>s</kbd> -> Save game state.
+<kbd>l</kbd> -> Load saved game.